(Inna Varenytsia/AP)

 Ian leaves dozens dead as focus turns to rescue, recovery

-FORT MYERS, Fla.
-(AP) — Dozens of Florida residents left their flooded and splintered homes by boat and by air on Saturday as rescuers continued to search for survivors in the wake of Hurricane Ian , while authorities in South Carolina and North Carolina began taking stock of their losses.
+Dozens of Florida residents have evacuated from their flooded and splintered homes by boat and air as rescuers search for survivors after Hurricane Ian.

 How inflation could impact the cost of rebuilding after Hurricane Ian